yoondoong/altStackWorkshop/README.md

 ## Part 2: Backend
 You thought you were done, didn't you.
 Now we want to connect our events page to a backend so that

-Testing out Vue

-Trying Vue for the first time, and getting [this awesome tutorial](https://scotch.io/tutorials/build-an-app-with-vue-js-a-lightweight-alternative-to-angularjs) working with Vue 2.0.